Competition Rules and Guidelines (updated May 2024)

 3. Images must be submitted to the Competition Secretary not later than the specified last entry date.
 Latest dates for submission are given on the Club syllabus.
 Dropbox folders will close at 21:45 on the specified date and no further entries will be accepted after that time.

 4. The same, or a recognisably similar image, which has been awarded a commended or higher in any POTY competition may not be used in any subsequent POTY competition.
 Images that have not been awarded a commended or higher may be resubmitted.
-If in doubt members should consult the Competition Secretary, whose decision is final, before submitting an image.
+If in doubt members should consult the Competition Secretary, before submitting an image.

 5. Seven POTY competitions will be held during the 2024/25 season which will be judged externally and count towards POTY.
 There are seven competition Categories, these can be seen in Section D below.
 Other competitions will take place but not count towards POTY.